google/WebFundamentals/src/site/_en/fundamentals/look-and-feel/animations/custom-easing.markdown

 });
 {% endhighlight %}

-The [TweenMax documentation](http://api.greensock.com/js/com/greensock/TweenMax.html) highlights all the options you have here, so they’re well worth a read.
+The [TweenMax documentation](http://greensock.com/docs/#/HTML5/GSAP/TweenMax/) highlights all the options you have here, so it's well worth a read.

 {% include modules/nextarticle.liquid %}